wistia/style-guide/ruby.md

     end
     ```

-* Avoid `self` where not required.
+* In context of instance objects, avoid `self` where not required.
 (It is only required when calling a self write accessor.)

     ```Ruby
     # bad